* This review contains spoilers *

 If anyone asks me why James Stewart is my favourite actor I just say watch the final scene of Mr Smith Goes to Washington.
-The final scene of this movie is simply of the greatest things I have ever seen in any film ever.
-That may sound like a hyperbole but I’ll never forget the very exact feeling of goose bumps I had when first watching it.
-Mr Smith Goes to Washington is one of only a small handful of films I would call life changing, one of the films which helped to mould the way I think and ultimately turn me into the person I am today.
-It encouraged me to be more skeptical, not to believe everything you here and stand for what you believe in till no end.
+The final scene of this movie is simply of the greatest things I have ever witnessed in any film ever.
+That may sound like a hyperbole but I’ll never forget the very exact feeling of goosebumps I had when first watching it.
+Mr Smith Goes to Washington is one of a small handful of films I would call life-changing, one of the films which helped to mold the way I think and ultimately turn me into the person I am today.
+It encouraged me to be more skeptical, not to believe everything you here and stand for what you believe despite great opposition.
 It’s thanks to films like these why cinema is my bible.
-I know this all sounds corny but then this is a corny film; is there a scene in any movie more unashamedly patriotic than the montage which occurs when Smith first arrives in Washington?
-As much thought as Capra is criticised for his films being overly idealist, Mr Smith Goes to Washington does not exactly paint the most glowing picture of the American political system.
-To quote Thomas Paine, “The duty of a true patriot is to protect his country from its government”.
+As much however as Capra is criticised for his films being overly idealist, Mr Smith Goes to Washington does not exactly paint the most glowing picture of the American political system.
+To quote Thomas Paine (Claude Raines), “The duty of a true patriot is to protect his country from its government”.